RiskioFr/idempotency-module/README.md

 $ php composer.phar require riskio/idempotency-module
 ```

+After installation of the package, you need to complete the following steps:

-Enable the module by adding `Riskio\IdempotencyModule` key to your `application.config.php` file.
+ 1. Enable the module by adding `Riskio\IdempotencyModule` in your `application.config.php` file.
+ 2. Copy the `riskio_idempotency.global.php.dist` (you can find this file in the `config` folder of the module) into
+your `config/autoload` folder and apply any setting you want.

 Default configuration
 ---------------------